elgerpus/DeCP/README.md

 ## Syntax

-DeCP Live uses a custom syntax for its input and output text files (the batch-query, batch-result and image results).
+The DeCP engine uses a custom syntax for its input and output text files (the batch-query, batch-result and image results).
 All files have in common a header line that has parameters used colon separated.
 All other lines of the files are paths to files, either images or other result files.

 * Query ("query".batch)